Let’s wrap up homeschooling for the year! I promise it doesn’t have to be stressful at all.

 …turns into about 10 pages of math to keep.

 What about those beautiful notebooks and lapbooks?

 These are things I actually do want to keep intact and on file from year to year.
 Why these?
 They tend to represent the most memories and fun of our homeschooling.
 Much effort and time were put into documenting our learning.
-They are things I think we actually will want to look back on someday.
+Plus, they are things I think we actually will want to look back on someday.

 What to do with the fun homeschool extras?

-At the end of the year, I treat the extras folder just like any other folder in the box.
+At the end of the year, I treat the “extras” folder just like any other folder in the box.
 Typically, I end up keeping most of what’s included in this folder as part of the final portfolio.